Laʻulu Fetauimalemau Mataʻafa: Diplomatic and political career

-She is survived by her only child Fiamē Naomi Mataʻafa, a multi term minister in government and the current prime minister of Samoa.
-The continuity of community service in the family was a great source of pride and satisfaction to her.
-Plagued by diabetes later in her life, despite the limitations this condition imposed on her, she delighted in receiving guests at her home in Apia, the capital.
-Her grace and renowned personal presence and beauty was with her to the end, and never deserted her throughout her fruitful and busy life.
+Death

+On the day of her death she was scheduled to be bestowed with an Honorary Doctorate by the National University of Samoa.
+She is survived by her only child, Fiamē Naomi Mataʻafa, a multi term minister in government.

 Funeral

-Her funeral at Lotofaga was attended by government, diplomatic and international representatives including; Samoa's Head of State, Tui Ātua Tupua Tamesese Efi, the Queen of Tonga and a delegation from the Kingdom of Tonga while among the diplomatic corps present was the Ambassador for China.
-Her daughter, high chief Fiame Naomi Mata'afa gave the eulogy and told how her mother's name Fetauimalemau summed up her mother's character.
+Her funeral at Lotofaga was attended by government, diplomatic and international representatives including; Samoa's Head of State, Tui Ātua Tupua Tamasese Efi, a delegation from Tonga led by the Queen of Tonga, while among the diplomatic corps present was the Ambassador for China.
+Her daughter, high chief Fiamē Naomi Mataʻafa gave the eulogy and told how her mother's name Fetauimalemau summed up her mother's character.
 One meaning was that her mother was born in the time of Samoa's Mau movement ('Fetaui – ma – le – mau' means 'at the time of the Mau') and another meaning was that the word "mau" means a philosophy, belief or cause.
 Her tomb and gravestone in Lotofaga village overlooks the south coast of Upolu island.